$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

-\item The constructed solutions are nowhere regular in time, namely there does not exist an interval $I\subset [0,T]$ such that $u |_{I} \in C^\infty(I \times \TT^2) $.
-However, if one drops the control on the kinetic energy, one can obtain solutions with a small singular set in time (in the sense of Hausdorff dimension) using the gluing scheme in \cite{2009.06596}.
+\item All solutions constructed in this paper are nowhere regular in time, namely, there does not exist an interval $I\subset [0,T]$ such that $u |_{I} \in C^\infty(I \times \TT^2) $.
+However, if one drops the control on the kinetic energy, one can obtain solutions with a small singular set in time (in the sense of Hausdorff dimension) using the gluing procedure in \cite[Section 3]{2009.06596}.

 \end{enumerate} \end{remark}